longuyen97/bayesian-sentiment-analysis/README.md

 `
 Applying the Bayes Theorem on the data will result a pragmatic sentiment analysis model with a pretty high accuracy and very high explainability, which could be a deal breaker when using models like [Bert](https://github.com/google-research/bert), [Transformers](https://github.com/huggingface/transformers) or [GPT-3](https://en.wikipedia.org/wiki/GPT-3).

+Naive Bayes on the other side may produce less accurate results, but the working principle of this model is very simple.
+You pump the data into its memory and each unseen data will be classified by using prior knowledge (this is also the heart of the Bayes theorem).

+#### About Kotlin

+This project was implemented with Kotlin, a language which combines the best from Python and Java, utilize the best features from the JVM world and the prototyping world.

 ### Result

 #### Naive Bayes on unprocessed data.